japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 runJob submits an action job to the DAGScheduler and waits for a result.

-Internally, runJob executes <<submitJob, submitJob>> and then waits until a result comes using xref:scheduler:spark-scheduler-JobWaiter.adoc[JobWaiter].
+Internally, runJob executes <<submitJob, submitJob>> and then waits until a result comes using scheduler:spark-scheduler-JobWaiter.md[JobWaiter].

 When the job succeeds, you should see the following INFO message in the logs: